-Figure 5-2 shows the fuel diversity index (FDI) for RPM installed capacity.
-The FDIc is defined as $1 - \sum{i=1}^{N} s_i^2$ , where $s_i$ is the percent share of fuel type i.
-The minimum possible value for the FDIc is zero, corresponding to all capacity from a single fuel type.
-The maximum possible value for the FDIc is achieved when each fuel type has an equal share of capacity.
+Figure 5-2 shows the fuel diversity index (FDI_c) for RPM installed capacity.
+The FDI_c is defined as $1 - \sum{i=1}^{N} s_i^2$, where s_i is the percent share of fuel type i.
+The minimum possible value for the FDI_c is zero, corresponding to all capacity from a single fuel type.
+The maximum possible value for the FDI_c is achieved when each fuel type has an equal share of capacity.
 For a capacity mix of eight fuel types, the maximum achievable index is 0.875.
-For all FDI calculations prior to June 1, 2023, the fuel type categories used in the calculation of the FDIc are the eight fuel sources in Table 5-3.
-Two additional fuel types, batteries and hybrid solar, are included beginning in June 2023.
-The maximum achievable index with ten fuel types is 0.9.
-The FDIc is stable and does not exhibit any long-term trends.
+For all FDI calculations prior to June 1, 2023, the fuel type categories used in the calculation of the FDI_c are the eight fuel sources in Table 5-3.
+A ninth fuel type, batteries, is included in the June 1, 2023, calculation.
+The FDI_c is stable and does not exhibit any long-term trends.
 The only significant deviation occurred with the expansion of the PJM footprint.
 On April 1, 2002, PJM expanded with the addition of Allegheny Power System, which added about 12,000 MW of generation.
-The reduction in the FDIc resulted from an increase in coal capacity resources.
-A similar but more significant reduction occurred in 2004 with the expansion into the COMED, AEP, and DAY Control Zones.
-The average FDIc for 2022 decreased 0.6 percent compared to 2021.
-Figure 5-2 also includes the expected FDIc through December 2023 based on cleared RPM auctions.
-The expected FDIc is indicated in Figure 5-2 by the dotted orange line.
+The reduction in the